FANUC: Control / device naming conventions

-Within each model name, there can also be generational updates for each model, usually indicated by a trailing letter.
+Each model includes generational updates, usually indicated by a trailing letter.

 Model 0 is somewhat unusual in that both the number zero and the letter O are used interchangeably to indicate the model.

-There is no specific syntax for distinguishing the model from the device type and series, with spaces or dashes or slashes, which can result in difficulty searching for information, parts, and service for this equipment.
+No specific syntax distinguishes the model from the device type and series, with spaces, dashes or slashes.
 For example, in the FANUC-0 series, these are all valid identifications for various types of NC controls and machines: